pkelley/Kwiat_Schneier_Kelley_CSCI2270_FinalProject/README.md

 # Kwiat_Schneier_Kelley_CSCI2270_FinalProject

 Project Summary
 This project will essentially be a keyboard that plays a different sound each time you hit a letter.
 The program will use a library called SFML in order to read keyboard signals and play the sounds as a result.
-We will encorporate a linked list in order to store and accsess the different sounds and their names quickly and efficiently.
-Methods will include a search function, a function that reads in the filenames and creates the list, and a delete function.
+We will encorporate a linked list and 2 classes in order to store and accsess the different sounds and their names quickly and efficiently.
+Methods will include a search function, a function that reads in the filenames and creates the list a class that plays the sounds and a print function.

 Dependancies
 The program requires you download sfml onto your computer instructions are in the How to Run section of the ReadMe.